quantummaid/httpmaid/docs/03_Routing.md

 /img/island.png
 ```

-There are also more dynamic ways to specify path templates which are explained in the following paragraphs.
+There are also more dynamic ways to specify path templates using path parameters.

 ### Path parameters
 You can specify parameterized routes in this manner: